greggersaurus/OpenSteamController/README.md

 # Resources and Influences

-This section lists some projects that influenced this project, as well as links to some resources that may continue to be helpful to stay abreast of.
+This section lists some projects that influenced this project, as well as links to some resources that may continue to be helpful to stay current on.

 ## [Pilatomic Steam Controller Singer](https://gitlab.com/Pilatomic/SteamControllerSinger)